J. B. Lenoir: Life and career

 Lenoir was known in the 1950s for his showmanship, particularly his zebra-patterned costumes, and his high-pitched vocals.
-He became an influential electric guitarist and songwriter, and his penchant for social commentary distinguished him from many other bluesmen of the time.
-His most commercially successful and enduring release was "Mamma Talk to Your Daughter," recorded for Parrot in 1954, which reached number 11 on the Billboard R&B chart and was later recorded by many other blues and rock musicians.
+He became an influential electric guitarist and songwriter and his penchant for social commentary distinguished him from many other blues men of the time.
+His most commercially successful and enduring release was "Mamma Talk to Your Daughter", recorded for Parrot in 1954, which reached number 11 on the Billboard R&B chart and was later recorded by many other blues and rock musicians.
 In the later 1950s, recording for Checker, he wrote several more blues standards, including "Don't Dog Your Woman" and "Don't Touch My Head!!!"
 (1956).

+Lenoir and Willie Dixon got together in 1962 in Lenoir's home and recorded 11 songs.
+Dixon taped these as an audition tape for Lenoir to go to Europe as part of the large blues packages then dominating the European blues scene.
+According to the album's liner notes, they were sitting down together, relaxed and private, talking, jiving and singing in a way that differs from a studio or club date.

 In 1963, he recorded for USA Records as J. B. Lenoir and his African Hunch Rhythm, having developed an interest in African percussion.
-He was rediscovered by Willie Dixon, who recorded him playing acoustic guitar, with the drummer Fred Below, on the albums Alabama Blues and Down in Mississippi (inspired by the Civil Rights Movement and Free Speech Movement).
-Lenoir toured Europe and performed in 1965 with the American Folk Blues Festival in the United Kingdom.
+In 1965 and 1966, Willie Dixon recorded him playing acoustic guitar with only the drummer Fred Below accompanying him, which was unusual at the time for a Chicago blues session.
+German blues promoter, Horst Lippman released these recordings on two albums, Alabama Blues and Down in Mississippi inspired by the Civil Rights Movement and Free Speech Movement.
+Here, he again spoke his mind with songs such as "Alabama March", "Vietnam Blues" and "(Every Child in Mississippi is) Born Dead".

-Lenoir's work had overtly political content relating to racism and the Korean and Vietnam wars.
+Lenoir toured Europe and performed with the American Folk Blues Festival, most notably in the United Kingdom in 1965.